 The modern web hosting industry offers a rich variety of services.
 With so many different offers from web hosting providers, every website owner can find an option that’s right for them.
 But how can you choose the most suitable hosting for your website?

-Before choosing a web hosting service, you should consider your requirements, think carefully about what you expect from your website, and consider what type of site you’ll be hosting (social network, marketplace, blog, portfolio, or something else).
+Before choosing a web hosting service, you should consider your hosting requirements, think carefully about what you expect from your website, and consider what type of site you’ll be hosting (social network, marketplace, blog, portfolio, or something else).
 We’ll talk about other important things a bit later.

 Let’s take a look at the main types of web hosting to help you find the most suitable one.